CYBERDEVILZ/PayFree/README.md

 # PayFree

 A decoy for PayTM payments app.
-Only for education purposes only!
+For education purposes only!

 # Features
 - If studying in Amity University Gurugram, use the readymade pay zones for hassle free payments